babylonchain/networks/bbn-test-4/finality-providers/README.md

 # Finality Provider Information Registry

+__Due to fulfillment of the finality provider quotas, registration is turned off for the `bbn-test-4`.
+Thank you to everyone that joined!__

 The `bbn-test-4` testnet will focus on the security of the staked Bitcoins by testing the user's interaction with the BTC signet network.
 This will be a lock-only network without a Babylon chain operating, meaning that the only